LinqLover/symbolic-execution-survey/report/report.md

 Another approach to symbolic execution is *backward symbolic execution* (BSE) which explores the instructions and execution paths of a program in reverse order [@ma2011directed; @baldoni2018survey, sec.
 2.3].
 One application of BSE is post-mortem debugging [@chen2014star].
-To identify the possible callers of a method, a statically generated control-flow graph (CFG) can be used.
+To identify the possible callers of a method, BSE uses a statically generated control-flow graph (CFG).
 Since methods can have multiple callers, BSE is also affected by the path explosion problem [@baldoni2018survey, sec.
 2.3].

 ## Selective Symbolic Execution